MISSION & VISION

-The best pedagogy is a combination of directed and collaborative learning.
+Our private school practices one of the best teaching methods: a combination of directed and collaborative learning.
 The child has to be directed in his/her learning at an early age, and be given more independence as the child matures and develops the foundational skills of independent learners.
 The child learns through active collaboration and leadership training, with the integration of Biblical principles and modern technology.
 Throughout this development, experiential learning like interactions, inquiry-based, and learning by doing techniques will be used.

 The school helps facilitate, provide opportunities for, and cooperates with the families in the teaching, training, and socialization of the child in a family-friendly and supportive environment in order to build the foundations for the child to become independent and self-directed in learning.
 Included in these foundations are skills in Numeracy, Literacy, Thinking, and Speaking.